 - Could the node be set up and run by people other than the owner without the owner’s bond and rewards being at risk of theft?

-- What bond is needed, now and future predictions.
+- What bond is needed, now and future predictions?

-- What rewards are generated, now and future predictions.
+- What rewards are generated, now and future predictions?

-The result below is a report by Thorchain technical outsiders whose job it was to caste a critical eye on the project.
+The result below is a report by Thorchain technical outsiders whose job it was to cast a critical eye on the project.
 If you find anything noteworthy please let us know in the comments below.

-Running a thornode requires running a kubernetes cluster in a cloud provider such as AWS or DigitalOcean.
-The thornode maintainers provide scripts for provisioning the kubernetes cluster and other resources.
+Running a thornode requires running a Kubernetes cluster in a cloud provider such as AWS or DigitalOcean.
+The thornode maintainers provide scripts for provisioning the Kubernetes cluster and other resources.
 The following estimates are based on the default resources provisioned by these scripts.

 Recommended cloud provider